nikfrank/snoop-hooks/README.md

         </div>
 ```

-we'll use the outer `<div>` as a flex container (going right to left) starting from 50px from the right side of the swanky-input-container
+we'll use the outer `<div>` as a flex container (going right to left) starting from 50px from the right side of the `.swanky-input-container`

 let's put these styles nested inside `.card`, as that is the div it'll be positioned relative to